sripberger/gene-lib/README.md

 ## Run Method Settings

 - **chromosomeClass**: This is your chromosome class constructor.
-It need not actually inherit from gene-lib's `Chromosome` class, but it must implement all required methods shown above, including the static `create` method.
+It need not actually inherit from `gene-lib`'s `Chromosome` class, but it must implement all required methods shown above, including the static `create` method.
 - **createChromosome**: As an alternative to chromosomeClass, you may specify a factory function that simply returns a chromosome object each time it is